![]() |

 -

-There are several alternatives to Renfe.com which are much easier to use: Buying direct from Renfe means you pay no booking fee, their site works OK for me and has always accepted my credit card.
-But it's fiddly to use and I reckon up to 25% of overseas travellers have their credit card rejected when using Renfe.com, especially Americans or Australians, so if you have any problems there are several easy alternatives, www.thetrainline.com, www.raileurope.com & www.omio.com (same price as Renfe with small booking fee) and www.petrabax.com (prices in US$, with a small mark-up).
-All these sites link directly to Renfe's ticketing system to sell the same trains with the same fares and the same print-at-home tickets (although they can't sell Mesa fares).
-Renfe now also accepts PayPal.
+Using Renfe means no booking fee, it works OK for me and has always accepted my credit card.
+But it's fiddly to use and it rejects some overseas credit cards, especially American or Australian ones, although Renfe now also accepts PayPal.
+If you have problems there are several easier alternatives, www.thetrainline.com, www.raileurope.com & www.omio.com (same price as Renfe with small booking fee) and www.petrabax.com (prices in US$, with a small mark-up).
+All these sites link to Renfe's ticketing system and sell the same trains at the same fares and the same print-at-home tickets. www.thetrainline.com allows seat selection from a seat map, although other retailers don't.

 -